graff-ctrl/client-server/README.md

 Create a small Powerpoint that will describe your RPC's  and program.
 It should be about a 10 minute presentation (as a general rule one slide per minute)

-Server: g++ -o server lpthread server.cpp
+Server: g++ -o server -lpthread server.cpp

 Client: g++ -o client client.cpp